Hello and welcome to SFU Library!

 The Library is open to Aboriginal students, faculty and staff, and visitors.
 For more information on getting started at the Library (e.g., getting your library card, checking out books, interlibrary loans), please refer to our Services for Undergraduate Students, Research Commons (services for graduate students), and Services for Mature Students guides.

-The library has many books, journal articles, and more in online and print format.
+The Library has many books, journal articles, and more in online and print format.
 You are welcome to make use of them.
 A significant portion of the SFU Library collection is electronic and thus can be easily accessed from off-campus.
+Start with Library Search to find books, journal articles and other types of information.

 Some print materials may be accessed via the library's Telebook service.
 Telebook service provides delivery of print material such as library books and journal articles to eligible students who are not readily able to visit the library and check out materials themselves.